 Go here for a look-see http://www.qwc.asn.au/Shop/List/1.aspx

 … by Maggie Stiefvater (via Tansy Rayner Roberts).
 I like this post because it’s sensible and it puts responsibility for the writing, or lack thereof, squarely where it belongs – with the writer.
-Even if you don’t have kids, you can still find ways to waste time and
+Even if you don’t have kids, you can still find ways to waste time and make excuses for

 I am so proud to be able to show this off – this will be the cover illustration for Sourdough & Other Stories.
 Rosalie and Ray from Tartarus Press approached Stephen Clark (http://www.thesinginggarden.co.uk/) about doing this and I’m pleased to say that I am both delighted and completely creeped out by the result:

 And yes, it’s pretty.
 It’s cute.
 It’s slim and attractive.
 I might even be tempted to take it out for a drink if it could hold forth intelligently on matters of re-loading fairytales and shoe purchasing.

 But, as I whispered